So what happens next on voting rights?

 Civil-rights groups say that without the special protections of Section 5, discriminatory actions will surge.
 That may or may not be true.
 Assuming it is, will there be a rousing public outcry?
 Will the country’s conscience be shaken by thorny matters, like whether to create two or three minority-majority seats on a city council, or whether a town’s annexation is discriminatory or not?
 Without sustained public interest, it’s easy to see voting rights languishing in Congress—just like everything else.

-This article appears in the Feb.
-28, 2013, edition of National Journal Daily.
+This article appears in the February 28, 2013, edition of NJ Daily.